Jacob Neusner: Interfaith work

-Neusner wrote a number of works exploring the relationship of Judaism to other religions.
+Neusner also wrote a number of works exploring the relationship of Judaism to other religions.
 His A Rabbi Talks with Jesus attempts to establish a religiously sound framework for Judaic-Christian interchange.
 It earned the praise of Pope Benedict XVI and the nickname "The Pope's Favorite Rabbi".
 In his book Jesus of Nazareth, Benedict referred to it as "by far the most important book for the Jewish-Christian dialogue in the last decade."

-Neusner also collaborated with other scholars to produce comparisons of Judaism and Christianity, as in The Bible and Us: A Priest and A Rabbi Read Scripture Together.
-He collaborated with scholars of Islam, conceiving World Religions in America: An Introduction, which explores how diverse religions have developed in the distinctive American context.

-Neusner composed numerous textbooks and general trade books on Judaism.
-The two best-known examples are The Way of Torah: An Introduction to Judaism (Belmont 2003); and Judaism: An Introduction.

-Throughout his career, Neusner established publication programs and series with various academic publishers.
-Through these series, through reference works that he conceived and edited, and through the conferences he sponsored, Neusner advanced the careers of dozens of younger scholars from across the globe.

 Political views

 Neusner called himself a Zionist, but also said "Israel’s flag is not mine.
 My homeland is America."
 He was culturally conservative, and opposed feminism and affirmative action.

 Neusner was a signer of the conservative Christian Cornwall Declaration on Environmental Stewardship, which expresses concern over what it called "unfounded or undue concerns" of environmentalists such as "fears of destructive manmade global warming, overpopulation, and rampant species loss".